Samuel Maharero: War against Germany

 Maharero succeeded in leading around 1000 of his people to the British Bechuanaland Protectorate (today Botswana).
 He remained leader of the exiled Herero, and became an important vassal of Sekgathôlê a Letsholathêbê, a chief in northern Bechuanaland.

 Samuel Maharero died there in March 1923, and his body was temporarily buried in Bechuanaland.
-On August 23, 1923, his body was returned to Okahandja and was ceremoniously reburied alongside his ancestors, an occasion that the Herero people still celebrate on Herero Day.
+On 23 August 1923, his body was returned to Okahandja and was ceremoniously reburied alongside his ancestors, an occasion that the Herero people still celebrate on Herero Day.

 Recognition

 Samuel Maharero is one of nine national heroes of Namibia that were identified at the inauguration of the country's Heroes' Acre near Windhoek.
 Founding president Sam Nujoma remarked in his inauguration speech on 26 August 2002 that:

-Chief Samuel Maharero [...] started to make plans for an uprising against the German colonial authorities and white German settlers in the country.
-As a result, in January 1904 the uprising began and chief Maharero's forces surrounded the German colonial settlers at Okahandja, Omaruru, and the famous Battle of Ohamakari near the Waterberg Mountain.
-The strength of his forces compelled the German colonial troops to send in reinforcements under the notorious General Lotha von Trotha who carried out an extermination order to wipe out all women, children and elderly persons. [...]
-To his revolutionary spirit and his visionary memory we humbly offer our honor and respect.

 Maharero is honoured in form of a granite tombstone with his name engraved and his portrait plastered onto the slab.